udinobi/boot2-react-J10/frontend/README.md

 # Frontend

-The new "About" page added with this branch.
+The new "About" page added with the 06-about-page branch.

 ![about-page](../doc-assets/06-about-page.png)